3.48%

 To give you a leg-up, consider questions like “Do you meet the income requirement for the loan?” and “Is your credit history good enough for the bank to extend a loan?”

-Banks typically charge a processing fee of 1% to 3% of the loan amount as well as an interest rate of 3% to 7% per annum for personal loans.
-They run promotions from time to time, too.
+Banks typically charge a processing fee of 1% to 3% of the loan amount as well as an interest rate from around 2.5% to 6% per annum for personal loans.
+Banks with personal loans run promotions from time to time, too.

 No, personal loans from private money lenders aren’t the same as personal loans from banks.